Your draw process

 The hash is the proof.

 Before your draw runs, drop your complete, final entry list into the console.
 A SHA-256 fingerprint is generated in your browser – the file never leaves your computer.
-That fingerprint is embedded permanently in your blockchain certificate.
+That fingerprint is embedded permanently in your blockchain draw certificate.

 Your players can take your published entry list, hash it independently using any SHA-256 tool, and compare it to the certificate.
 If the hashes match, the list is exactly what it was when the draw fired.
 If they don't match, it wasn't.